almeidx/lurkr-website/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request a feature for the website
+about: Request a feature for one of the websites
 title: ''
 labels: 'type: enhancement'
-assignees: almeidx
 ---

 **Is your feature request related to a problem?
 Please describe.**